In light of reports that F1 will announce a Saudi Arabia race from 2021, GPFans looks at how these two behemoth organisations compare.

 Lack of star names

-Neither F1 or the WWE, in 2019, are in their 'golden age' of superstardom.
+Neither F1 or the WWE, are in the 'golden age' of superstardom.
 Though Lewis Hamilton is on his way to earning legendary status, having claimed five world championships, his peers are some way behind and barely a handful of them are household names beyond those familiar with the sport.

 This is in contrast to the days of Juan Manuel Fangio putting F1 on the map, Ayrton Senna and Alain Prost battling for titles, and Michael Schumacher dominating the sport to become one of the most famous and successful sportsmen in history.

 WWE are facing the same predicament.
 Most fans are (generally) in agreement when they say that the 'Mount Rushmore' of WWE would include Hulk Hogan, Stone Cold Steve Austin, The Rock, and John Cena.
 These men are by no means regarded as the best wrestlers, but at separate points were viewed as 'The Face' of the company.
 Purists would point to the likes of Bruno Sammartino, Andre the Giant, Shawn Michaels, Bret Hart, The Undertaker, Triple H, Kurt Angle, Chris Jericho, and Daniel Bryan as being much more worthy of a place, but they were never 'The Man'.